Click a name below to read more about the instructor.

 David Zizic, Director of Music & Theater/Instructor

-David Zizic is Director of Music & Theatre at Virtuoso Performing Arts in Glenview.
+David Zizic is Director of Music & Theatre at Virtuoso Performing Arts.
 In that capacity, he has had the pleasure of teaching many acting, voice and musical theatre students through the years, and he has been stage director and music director for Virtuoso's Musical Theatre Summer Camp.
+David has been a part of the VPA faculty since the company's inception.
 He has also coached students in many acting and voice competitions.
-David has recently worked at Northbrook Theatre as Music Director for "Legally Blonde" and "The Little Mermaid", as well as instructor for summer music & theatre workshops.
-David is also the resident Music Director for E.D.G.E.
-Youth Theatre, having taught several Glee classes and directed music for their productions of "Beauty and the Beast" and "Nefarious".
-Recently, David was Music Director and accompanist for Tall Ship Adventures' acclaimed production of "The Pirates of Penzance" on Lake Michigan.
-Performing credits include "Phantom" (Theatre at the Center),"Triumph of Love" and "Enter the Guardsman" at (Illinois Theatre Center).
-David is an ensemble member with Imagination Theatre, which travels around Chicago to perform interactive musical shows for marginalized audiences.
-Recent Directing and/or Musical Directing credits are "State Fair" and "Into the Woods" at the Woodstock Opera House and "Into the Woods", "High School Musical", "Once on This Island", "The Wizard of Oz," "Beauty and the Beast", "Alice in Wonderland" and "Aladdin" at Virtuoso Performing Arts.
+David has recently worked at Northbrook Theatre as Music Director for the Theatre for Young Audiences productions as well as instructor for summer music & theatre camp.
+David was Music Director for E.D.G.E.
+Youth Theatre.
+David was Music Director and accompanist for Tall Ship Adventures' acclaimed production of "The Pirates of Penzance" on Lake Michigan.
+In addition to music directing, David has performed extensively as an actor, singer and accompanist.
+Some performing credits include performances with Theatre at the Center, Light Opera Works, Bailiwick Repertory, and Illinois Theatre Center.
+David was a long-time ensemble member with Imagination Theatre, which travels around Chicago to perform interactive musical shows for marginalized audiences.
+David has recently worked with Lifeline Theatre and has produced and accompanied several cabaret performances.
+David is also currently the Music Director and accompanist at Bethany Union Church of Chicago.